 As of the submission of this renewal, the state has a comprehensive workforce/provider survey and corresponding rate study underway.
 DOM has contracted with an actuary firm to thoroughly evaluate and rebase service rates.
 As those studies were not completed by the CMS submission deadline, DOM worked with our actuarial firm to update the existing rates established using the historical methodology outlined below in order to increase reimbursement to reflect economic changes since the last time each fee was reviewed.
 This update was completed by adjusting the direct practitioner costs based on Mississippi specific Bureau of Labor Statistics (BLS) wage data from May 2021 and then trending forward the rates utilizing the Medicare Economic Index (MEI) from Quarter 2 2021 to the Quarter 3 2023 forecast.
+The 4.4% average projected MEI was applied annually to the SFY 2022 CMS 372 report data to develop the WY1 (SFY 2024) estimates.
 Once the comprehensive studies are completed, DOM will submit waiver amendments to further update rates/methodologies where appropriate.